Meet Your Farmers

 Anne-Corinne

 I have been farming since 2008 and am perpetually swearing that I am done expanding and trying new things - all the while eyeing the next big project.
 I love how farming involves my mind, body and soul and never really gets boring.
 I am still trying to figure out how to walk away even when the chickweed is winning (because it is always winning) but I look forward to continuing to struggle towards that elusive work-life balance.
 After all these years it still truly amazes me that I can grow an onion from a tiny seed.
-I love picky weeding, crop planning, harvesting greens, suckering my tomatoes and cucumbers and talking about farming.
+I love picky weeding, researching endless new flowers and perennials, crop planning, harvesting greens, and talking about farming.

 Trillium

-Trillium is just finishing her first year of college at UAF but still calls her mother to talk about flower varieties, sales outlets and marketing.
-But mostly flowers.
+Trillium recently graduated from Oregon State University with a degree in Psychology.
+She moved back to Palmer and is currently working at Job Corps but still can't escape the flowers!
 Trillium is the one who always swore she would not be a farmer - until she discovered flower farming in 2019.
-She continues to be the driving force behind our ever-expanding flower business and is looking forward to learning more about design and events.
+This will be her first year not working full-time on the farm though we all know she won't really be able to stay away!
 She loves thinning seedlings, harvesting the bunchable crops, and most of all flowers.
 Whether she is harvesting or arranging, the flower beds are her happy place.

 Leila